 Ease of Use

 Mornings can be hard.
 Simple and straightforward kitchen appliances can make your morning that much easier.
-The positive effect makes these principles paramount when selecting a new appliance.
 The last thing you want is a slew of confusing buttons and levers between you and a comforting slice of crispy carbohydrates.
-To test user-friendliness, we had multiple testers complete a variety of different tasks with each model.
-To keep it realistic, we recommend they did this before they had any morning coffee.
+To test user-friendliness, we had multiple testers complete various tasks with each model.
 Each model received a grade based on the intuitive nature of its design.
 We also assessed how difficult each model is to clean.

-The Smeg was the runner-up in this metric.
-It keeps things simple with a shade knob, some pleasantly backlit buttons, and an easy to remove crumb tray.
-The only minor downside is the fact that you can't push the lever up to lift smaller items, so if you're making particularly short pastries, you may need a pair of tongs to retrieve them.
+The Smeg also did very well in this metric.
+It keeps things simple with a shade knob, some pleasantly backlit buttons, and an easy-to-remove crumb tray.
+The only minor downside is that you can't push the lever up to lift smaller items, so if you're making particularly short pastries, you may need a pair of tongs to retrieve them.

-The BLACK+DECKER TR3500SD has a nice interface with backlit buttons, but it utilizes a trapdoor crumb tray instead of the slide-out style.
+The Black+Decker TR3500SD has a friendly interface with backlit buttons, but it utilizes a trapdoor crumb tray instead of the slide-out style.
 This necessitates moving the entire toaster when you want to empty the crumbs, which can be somewhat inconvenient.

-The Elite Gourmet ECT-3100 provides a fairly basic user experience, with easy to decipher buttons and a simple slide-out crumb tray while even providing a built-in warming rack for pastries.
+The Elite Gourmet ECT-3100 provides a fairly basic user experience, with easy-to-decipher buttons and a simple slide-out crumb tray while providing a built-in warming rack for pastries.
 However, it lacks some features present on many other models, most notably a bagel mode for those that like to toast only the cut sides of their bagels.

-Six different models squarely average in our ease of use testing, including the Cuisinart CPT-160 and the CPT-420, the Darth Vader, the Hamilton Beach Keep Warm, the KRUPS Breakfast Set, and the KitchenAid Long Slot.
-In general, their controls were fairly straightforward to get the job done, but they didn't offer any supplemental features or functions that made the toasting process more seamless.
+More than a handful of models were squarely average in our ease of use testing, including the Bella 2 Slice, Cuisinart CPT-160, Cuisinart CPT-420, Hamilton Beach Keep Warm, Krups Breakfast Set, and the KitchenAid Long Slot.
+Their controls were reasonably straightforward to get the job done, but they didn't offer any supplemental features or functions that made the toasting process more seamless.
 Some may be surprised to find the Cuisinart CPT-420 in this group, as it utilizes leverless technology.
 Unfortunately, the CPT-420 does not include a function to preview your toast without canceling the cycle.
 In our opinion, this is one of the biggest advantages that should come with leverless technology, and we were disappointed that Cuisinart didn't take advantage of it when designing this model.